Proxy Voting Policy

 Proxy voting policy and procedures

-For South African (SA) mandates we vote on all meetings.
+For South African (SA) mandates we vote on all meetings across all investments.
 Due to the high costs of submitting proxy votes through global custodians in other Emerging and Frontier markets, it is our policy to generally only vote on non-routine matters that can impact shareholder value.
-For SA mandates we generally vote alongside company management on routine matters.
-With respect to non-routine matters in all markets, such as proposed mergers or capital restructures, we will analyse the financial impact thereof and on a case-by-case basis vote in the best interest of our investors.
 When we believe that the interests of our investors may be affected or prejudiced by any proposal, we typically engage with management and other shareholders prior to the vote, and at times also attend the meeting.

-Voting decisions are based on the views of the Investment team.
-We will generally vote in accordance with the above proxy voting policy and below guidelines, but may deviate if facts and circumstances so warrant in order to protect the rights of our investors.
-We will always vote in the best interest of our investors. .
 In determining how to vote, the investment team will review prior year voting records to identify any controversial items with significant votes against or abstained, and consider whether any changes have been made in the current year.
-We have a particular focus on remuneration and perform detailed analyses in accordance with the guidelines below, to ensure that directors’ incentives are aligned with shareholders and company strategy.
+We have a particular focus on remuneration and perform detailed analyses in accordance with our guidelines, to ensure that directors’ incentives are aligned with shareholders and company strategy.
 We also focus on any new directors, and perform in-depth analysis of all non-routine/special resolutions on a case-by-case basis to ensure it is in the best interest of shareholders.

 Voting Guidelines – Operational Items: